dimitri/pgloader/pgloader.1.md

 handle the data (they may not all run at the same time, depending on the *workers* setting).

-With a *concurrency* of 2, we start 1 reader thread, 2 transformer threads and 2 writer tasks, that's 5 concurrent tasks to schedule into *workers* threads.
+We allow *workers* simultaneous workers to be active at the same time in the context of a single table.
+A single unit of work consist of several kinds of
+workers:

+  - a reader getting raw data from the source,
+  - N transformers preparing raw data for PostgreSQL COPY protocol,
+  - N writers sending the data down to PostgreSQL.

+The N here is setup to the *concurrency* parameter: with a *CONCURRENCY* of 2, we start (+ 1 2 2) = 5 concurrent tasks, with a *concurrency* of 4 we start (+ 1 4 4) = 9 concurrent tasks, of which only *workers* may be active
+simultaneously.

 So with `workers = 4, concurrency = 2`, the parallel scheduler will
 maintain active only 4 of the 5 tasks that are started.